vmware/terraform-provider-vra/website/docs/r/vra_machine.html.markdown

 * `links` - HATEOAS of the entity

 * `nics` - description:A set of network interface controller specifications for this machine.
 If not specified, then a default network connection will be created.

+    * `addresses` - A list of IP addresses allocated or in use by this network interface. example:[ "10.1.2.190" ]

+    * `custom_properties` - Additional properties that may be used to extend the base type.

+    * `description` - A human-friendly description.

+    * `device_index` - The device index of this network interface.

+    * `name` - A human-friendly name used as an identifier in APIs that support this option.

+    * `network_id` - Id of the network instance that this network interface plugs into.

+    * `security_group_ids` - A list of security group ids which this network interface will be assigned to.

 * `organization_id` - The id of the organization this entity belongs to.

 * `owner` - Email of the user that owns the entity.